munozyanez/books_Archived/ir-problems/chapter2.md

 Given the 5 DOF robot in the figure, calculate:

- \cdot  a) The joint 3 ($q_3$) is moved by an AC Motor - Brake - Harmonic Drive assembly, being the data of the latter: reduction ratio 120:1, efficiency of 93%.
+ *  a) The joint 3 ($q_3$) is moved by an AC Motor - Brake - Harmonic Drive assembly, being the data of the latter: reduction ratio 120:1, efficiency of 93%.
     1. If the maximum static load to be carried by the robot is 80 Newton, what should be the maximum torque (N·m) to be supported by a brake located on the motor axis, applying a safety coefficient of 30%?
     2. If the motor is rotating at 900 rpm, at what speed is the joint rotating?
- \cdot  b) Joint 1 ($q_1$) is moved by an AC Motor - Brake - Resolver - Harmonic Drive - Rack and Pinion Transmission assembly.
+ *  b) Joint 1 ($q_1$) is moved by an AC Motor - Brake - Resolver - Harmonic Drive - Rack and Pinion Transmission assembly.
 The Harmonic Drive has a ratio of $175:1$ and an efficiency of 95%.
 In the rack and pinion drive, the effective radius of the pinion is 0.3 m and its efficiency is 75%.
 Being $\theta_m$ the angle in which the motor is located and the excitation voltage of the resolver moving coil with $V=24$V.

     1. If we start from $\theta_m$=0 , and the motor advances in positive direction, indicating the resolver 350 steps by zero, giving final values in the stop instant of $V1$=17.32V , $V2$=10V.
 What is the value of $q_1$ in the stop point?
     2. What will be the linear speed of the joint if the motor turns at 110 rpm?